Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: Papapetrou field as the Gravitoelectromagnetic field tensor of stationary spacetimes

-Using the language of differential forms and the electromagnetic field tensor, Maxwell equations could be written in a coordinate-free language \cite{nakahara}.
+where in the vacuum case, $R^{ab} = 0$, leads to \eqref{inhomo} \cite{Geroch,Fayos}.
+This also shows the straightforward generalization to the non-vacuum case in which we replaced the Ricci tensor with the matter energy-momentum tensor and its trace using the Einstein field equations.
+Now the components of this equation parallel and orthogonal to the Killing vector $\xi^a$ will lead to the non-vacuum quasi-Maxwell equations \cite{lynden}.\\ It should be noted that apart from the definition given here, there are other definitions of the GEM field tensor which are all based in one way or another on the Killing field, including those based on the normalized vector field $u^a \equiv \frac{\xi^a}{|\xi|}$ given in \cite{Jan} and the one introduced by Geroch \cite{Geroch} where $F_{ab} = \nabla_{[a} \eta_{b]}$ with $ \xi^a \eta_a = 1$, so that $\eta_a = \frac{1}{|\xi|^2}\xi_a \doteq -A_a$.
+In other words these three definitions are based on three different vector fields which are respectively I- $\xi^a$, II- $\frac{1}{|\xi|}\xi^a$ and III- $\frac{1}{|\xi|^2}\xi^a$.\\ The advantage of the second definition is that one could define gravitoelectric and gravitomagnetic 4-vectors in the spacetime manifold and introduce a field tensor which (formally) parallels electromagnetism almost exactly \cite{Jan}.
+On the other hand taking the Papapetrou field as the GEM field tensor has the advantage that in some cases, such as in the Kerr-Newman geometry, it is found to be proportional to the electromagnetic field of the same spacetime \cite{Fayos,Gravitation}.
+Indeed in this special case one can replace $Q$ with $2M$ to get the GEM field tensor from its EM counterpart.\\ It has already been shown that Geroch's definition of field tensor has the deficiency that it only includes the GM vector field \cite{JHEP}.\\ Using the language of differential forms and the electromagnetic field tensor, Maxwell equations could be written in a coordinate-free language \cite{nakahara}.
 In the same way, employing the Papapetrou field as the GEM field tensor along with the exterior derivative operator $d$, one could express the quasi-Maxwell equations in the language of differential forms.
 By its definition, the GEM 2-form \eqref{2-form0} is an {\it exact} form and so by Poincare lemma it is also a closed form and indeed the homogeneous quasi-Maxwell equations are given by

 Whereas the inhomogeneous equations are given by

 with the Hodge dual of the GEM 2-form $F_g$ defined as follows,